-WiFi, BLE and other wireless protocols like Z-Wave or XBEE will be covered in a later chapter.
+Other wireless protocols like Z-Wave, LoRa or XBEE will be covered in a later chapter.

 Here is a rough comparison table for the 5 interfaces.
 If you want to choose an interface for a project it is important to look at the details!